China’s foreign policy (1949-today): A 9-part podcast series

 Episode 7: 2011-2021: US “Pivots to Asia” and Xi Jinping takes the reins

-The final episode discusses U.S. imperialism’s “Pivot to Asia” during the Obama administration that makes China its top target.
+The seventh episode discusses U.S. imperialism’s “Pivot to Asia” during the Obama administration that makes China its top target.
 At the same time, Xi Jinping becomes China’s president and navigates China’s rise.